meshcentral-community/meshbook/README.md

 # Important Notice:

 If you want to use this, make sure to use `NON-BLOCKING` commands.
 MeshCentral does not work if you send it commands that wait.<br>
-A couple examples of `BLOCKING COMMANDS` which will never get back to the main MeshCentral server:
+A couple examples of `BLOCKING COMMANDS` which will never get back to the main MeshCentral server, and Meshbook will quit after the timeout but the agent will not come back:

 ```shell
 apt upgrade # without -y.